afroradiohead/portfolio/README.md

-# Christopher Clarke's Personal Portfolio
+# Christopher Clarke's Portfolio

+# Personal Projects

 ## Oclify - Visualize The Web
 An innovative browser-based search engine that allows users to consume content all across the web in a futuristic 3D experience.
 Powered by content from **Facebook, Google, Youtube, Instagram and Twitter** - we provide a one-stop shop to not only view your content, but interact back with the platform the content came from (adding likes, comments, sending messages, favoriting, etc)